JohnBullDog/JohnBullDog/README.md

 - 👀 I’m interested in Cyber Secuity, Game Devlopment, 80's mettal
 - 🌱 I’m currently learning ... why I willingly put myself in the position
 - 💞️ I’m looking to collaborate on ... copeing mechignisms
-- 📫 How to reach me ... if you dont know you dont need to
+- 📫 How to reach me ... please dont
 - ⚡ Fun fact: we are the unwilling led by the unknowing in service to the ungreatfull, we have been doing so much with so litle for so long we are now quilifed to do anything with nothing

 <!---